 |Kick off Labs||$29 a month||More than just competition software.||Intro plan has limited features.|

 Vyper is the best competition software for advanced marketers.
 The toolkit is made up of three main parts.
-There’s the contest software, gamified optin forms and various ways to deliver content upgrades (you can even deliver your content through a membership area).
+There’s the contest software, gamified pop up and various ways to deliver content upgrades (you can even deliver your content through a membership area).

 You can run two types of contests with Vyper.
-The first is gamified leaderboard.
+The first type of competition uses the gamified leaderboard.
 This is a classic competition where you perform tasks to get points.
 You can also run a contest where you pick a random winner.
 Contestants get points by taking certain actions.
 This can include things like following your social media profile.
-You can also deliver prizes when users hit a certain point thresholds, which is pretty cool.
+You can also deliver prizes when users hit certain point thresholds, which is pretty cool.

 Vyper is easy to use and the templates look great.
 The user interface isn’t that friendly (especially if you’re a visual person).
 You also can’t host competitions on your site unless you are on the Agency plan.
 Overall the developers behind Vyper have created one of the best contest software platforms.
 The entry price costs $49 a month for the Pro package for up to 20,000 leads on the monthly subscription or $25 a month on the annual plan.

 Rafflecopter was one of the first companies to develop social media contest software.
-As a user, you just choose the prize you are giving away and select the action a user needs to take to get the chance to win the prize (this could be anything from leaving a comment on a blog post, answering a poll question or following a social media account).
+As a user, you choose the prize you are giving away and select the action a user needs to take to get the chance to win the prize (this could be anything from leaving a comment on a blog post, answering a question, or following a social media account).